Osagie Ederaro

-Osagie Ederaro (born 25 August 1986 in Nigeria) is a Nigerian former professional football striker who was last contracted to Green Gully in Australia.
+Osagie Ederaro (born 25 August 1986) is a Nigerian former professional footballer who played as a striker.

 Career

 Singapore

 Released by Balestier Khalsa in winter 2005 after the expiry of his contract, Ederaro re-joined them just before the 2006 S.League season, claiming that he was satisfied there and rejecting offers from rivals Geylang, finishing with 9 goals that year.

 Australia

-In spring 2008, at Wollongong Wolves, Ederaro formed a strike partnership with Ilija Prenzoski, together scoring four goals in two weeks straight previously.
+In spring 2008, at Wollongong Wolves FC, Ederaro formed a strike partnership with Ilija Prenzoski, together scoring four goals in two weeks straight previously.

-Inundated with problems relating to his rent while with Wollongong Wolves, the Nigerian striker left the club because of this reason by September 2008.
+Inundated with problems relating to his rent while with Wollongong Wolves, he left the club because of this reason by September 2008.